IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     toolUrl                      The **base URL** of the tool before query parameters are added.

     hasPreviewMode               A boolean that indicates whether tool has a preview mode which can be embedded in the File Page.
+Since this view is designed for embedding within Dataverse, the preview mode for a tool will typically be a view without headers or other options that may be included with a tool that is designed to be launched in a new window.
+Sometimes, a tool will exist solely to preview files in Dataverse and the preview mode will be the same as the regular view.

     contentType                  File level tools operate on a specific **file type** (content type or MIME type such as "application/pdf") and this must be specified.
 Dataset level tools do not use contentType.